 Selected students will receive a research bursary of $1,000.
 Research will be carried out during the January and Winter semesters as coordinated by your supervisor (approximately 5 hours per week for 12 weeks, for a total of approximately 60 hours).

-Around 20 technoships are available with Professors Jane Bailey, Jeremy de Beer, Karen Eltis, Elizabeth Judge, Michael Geist, Ian Kerr, Florian Martin-Bariteau, Chidi Oguamanam, and Teresa Scassa, as well as the Canadian Internet Policy and Public Interest Clinic (CIPPIC).
+This year, approximatively 25 technoships are available with Professors Wolfgang Alschner, Jane Bailey, Jeremy de Beer, Elizabeth Judge, Michael Geist, Florian Martin-Bariteau, Marina Pavlović, and Teresa Scassa, as well as the Canadian Internet Policy and Public Interest Clinic (CIPPIC).